fomightez/jupyter-jsmol-binder/README.md

 Technical note
 --------------

-Simply, installing the extension in a running Binder session with pip didn't work, despite the ease the documentation suggesting that.
+Simply, installing the extension in a running Binder session with pip didn't work, despite the documentation suggesting that.
 Forunately the use of `requirements.txt` and `postBuild` enable installing and enabling properly.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/fomightez/jupyter-jsmol-binder/master?filepath=index.ipynb)